Make a Complaint

 Dorset Police is a professional organisation, which is committed to providing a high standard of service to the community.
 Officers deal with thousands of incidents each year and regularly come into contact with all sections of society.
 Surveys reveal that the vast majority of people who come into contact with Dorset Police are satisfied with the service they receive, but occasionally officers do receive complaints about their actions or conduct.
 Police officers are required to work within the guidelines of a code of conduct set by the Home Office and breaches of this code are taken very seriously.

 A significant role for the Professional Standards Department is to investigate complaints and misconduct allegations against Dorset Police staff thoroughly, efficiently, impartially and to the highest possible standard.
-The Independent Police Complaints Commission ensure the guardianship of the system for making complaints against the police and may supervise, manage or independently investigate those that raise more serious allegations.
+The Independent Office for Police Conduct ensure the guardianship of the system for making complaints against the police and may supervise, manage or independently investigate those that raise more serious allegations.

 Complaints which do not relate to the conduct of a member of our staff but, for example, concern a Force policy, the deployment of resources, an organisational or quality of service matter, may be addressed to this office for determination of who might most appropriately assist or directed to your local police station or Divisional Commander.